Exciting Java predictions and developments for 2017

 Lastly, there will be some indication of growth and attraction with some of the Java Virtual Machine (JVM) ecosystem with languages like Scala, Ceylon, Groovy and Kotlin.

-Pearson Frank – where you’ll find your next Java job
+FRG Technology Consulting – where you’ll find your next Java job